jdc-cunningham/ml-clip-cam/DEVLOG.md

 Need to do brief workout, I want to get more sculpted since I've dropped enough weight to be noticeable again, still have like 15 lbs to go

 I will engage the Kornholio soon

+3:21 PM

+Alright weak-ass 5 min workout is done, not Kornholio yet but I forgot the Tom Tom Holy F song used in Invincible S1 damn that's a good workout song

+Unleash the power, see the future